DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-mentioned using the computers for personal entertainment and administration, women more often listed accessing Centrelink and internet banking than men in their top five activities on the computer (see Appendix 3, Figure 3A).
-They also described shopping online for items such as car parts, cars, garden stuff, music CDs, plates, forks, iPads, kids’ games, bibles, bible tapes, Christian books and a laptop.
+mentioned using the computers for personal entertainment and administration, women more often listed accessing Centrelink and internet banking than men in their top five activities on the computer (see Appendix 3, Figure 8).
+They also described shopping online for items such as car parts, cars, garden stuff, music CDs, plates, forks, iPads, kids’ games, Bibles, Bible tapes, Christian books and a laptop.
-Men mainly reported using the computers to play games or to watch movies (see Appendix 3, Figure 3B), and often seemed happy to allow women to manage household finances online as well as contacting local organizations on their behalf.
+Men mainly reported using the computers to play games or to watch movies (see Appendix 3, Figure 9), and often seemed happy to allow women to manage household finances online as well as contacting local organizations on their behalf.

-Community members identified women, followed by children, as the computer’s most frequent users, with women making up two-thirds of those aged 18-29 years (see Appendix 3, Figure 2).
-When we asked participants to assess their level of computer skills, women (roughly one-third) and 18-29 year olds (again, approximately one-third) gave the most positive self-assessments of their computer skills, which supports the observation that women, especially the younger ones, had developed greater digital literacy skills during the project.
-These trends correlate with those from our original survey of community members’ computer experience of skills prior to installation, which found a greater proportion of women (52 per cent) had some ICT proficiency in contrast to men (29 per cent).
+Community members identified women, followed by children, as the computers’ most frequent users, with women making up two-thirds of those aged 18–29 years (see Appendix 3, Figure 7).
+When we asked participants to assess their level of computer skills, women (roughly one-third) and 18–29-year-olds (again, approximately one-third) gave the most positive self-assessments of their computer skills, which supports the observation that women, especially the younger ones, had developed greater digital literacy skills during the project.
+These trends correlate with those from our original survey of community members’ computer experience and skills prior to installation, which found a greater proportion of women (52 per cent) had some ICT proficiency in contrast to men (29 per cent).